-Strength-training exercises are a great way to prevent this from happening, and they can also help to relieve pain in conditions like arthritis.
-And flexibility exercises are also important for maintaining range of motion in our joints.
+Strength training exercises are a great way to prevent this from happening, and they can also help to relieve pain in conditions like arthritis.
+And flexibility exercises are also important for maintaining the range of motion in our joints.
 These can be simple stretches that you do at home, or more advanced yoga or pilates classes.

 Either way, adding some flexibility training into your weekly routine can be incredibly beneficial for your health as you age.

 #8 Reduce the Risk of Disease